jacksleight/statamic-raster/README.md

 # Statamic Raster

 Easily rasterize views and partials to images by dropping in a tag and fetching a URL.
-Automatic scaling, caching and protection.
+Automatic scaling, caching, protection and preview mode.
 Zero configuration.

 ## Installation